chrdev-bit/CarriageWay/readme.md

 It's been compiled to target Java 17.

-To run it in the terminal - java -cp target/CarriageWay-1.0-SNAPSHOT-jar-with-dependencies.jar com.cb.Main
+To run it in the terminal, run maven package then:
+<blockquote>java -cp target/CarriageWay-1.0-SNAPSHOT-jar-with-dependencies.jar com.cb.Main</blockquote>